ml-tooling/lazycluster/docs/runtime_mgmt.md

 ) → lazycluster.runtimes.RuntimeTask
 ```

 Execute a `RuntimeTask` in the whole group or in a single `Runtime`.

+**Note:**

+  When broadcasting a task in the group then actually deep copies of the RuntimeTask are created (by using
+  its custom __deepcopy__ implementation), since each task holds state related to its own execution.
+Thus,
+  multiple tasks will be returned in this case.

 **Args:**

  - `task`:  The task to be executed.
- - `host`:  If task should be executed in ine Runtime.
+ - `host`:  If task should be executed in one Runtime.
 Optionally, the host could be set in order to ensure
   the execution in a specific Runtime.
 Defaults to None.
 Consequently, the least busy `Runtime` will be
   chosen.
  - `broadcast`:  True, if the task will be executed on all `Runtimes`.
 Defaults to False.